dino115/data_maps/README.md

 ##### Possible converter

 - **Converter: map**
   A simple value mapping.
-Maps are converted to a HashWithIndifferentAccess.
+Maps are converted to a `HashWithIndifferentAccess`.
   Works with flat values, hashes and arrays.
-  For arrays and hashes it return nil if value is not in the mapping.
-For flat values return the original data.
+  For arrays and hashes it returns nil if the value is not in the mapping.
+For flat values it returns the original data.

   ```ruby
     map: {